Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 Teams take turns until only one side remains standing.
 You put your own life on the line, when you enter a gauntlet of destruction.
 As such, if you surrender during a gauntlet of destruction, you suffer the fate you wanted to inflict on your opponent and you perish.

-Most gauntlets of destruction is the [Fight](../characters/skills#fight) skill with the intent to murder.
+Most gauntlets of destruction use the [Fight](../characters/skills#fight) skill with the intent to murder.

 {: .important }
 > Maro, after a long and arduous journey, finally confronts the man who murdered his father.
 Only one of them will make it out of here alive, so they enter a gauntlet of destruction.